StreamedLine/StreamedLine.github.io/_posts/2018-05-10-react_w_rails_api.markdown

 ```

-Now, when I click on the 'two' link, not only does it not work, but the One component disappears as well!
+Now, when I click on the 'two' link, not only does it not render and display TwoDeep, but the OneDeep component disappears as well!
 This is because by clicking on the 'two' link, I changed the route from '/one' to '/one/two', and component OneDeep only displays when the EXACT route of '/one' appears.
 So OneDeep is not rendered and disappears from the screen.
 Unfortunately TwoDeep is nested within OneDeep so its route is rendered irrelevant (pun not intended).